Providing energy-efficient choices for Canadians

 - List of the 2017 ENERGY STAR award winners

 - ENERGY STAR for Products–Participant News: Read the latest edition of our quarterly newsletter.

 - List of ENERGY STAR certified products

-- Join ENERGY STAR
+- ENERGY STAR for products participant resources

 The ENERGY STAR name and symbol are administered and promoted in Canada by Natural Resources Canada and are registered in Canada by the United States Environmental Protection Agency.